Emergency:

 Conjunctivitis is a condition characterised by the inflammation of the conjunctiva, a thin mucus membrane.
 The lining protects us from foreign objects, lubricates the eyes and serves as a cover for the sclera.
 Eye flu can be caused by bacteria and viruses, but it can also be triggered by allergies, chemicals and foreign particles.
 It is contagious and can be spread by direct and indirect eye secretions.

-Types of Eye Flu (Conjunctivitis)
+Eye Flu (Conjunctivitis) Types

 There are different types of conjunctivitis.
 Some of them are as follows: